-When you have found and corrected any mistakes, attach a copy of your general ledger/checkbook register to the worksheet and move on to Step 3.
+When you have found and corrected any mistakes, move on to Step 3.

 Reconcile the General Ledger/Checkbook Register with the Bank Statement

 Step 3: List the ending balance as shown on the bank statement.
 On the next line list the deposits that have yet to appear on the bank statement (probably because they were made at the end of the month).
 You should provide a list of these outstanding deposits and note the number of these deposits in the provided line.
 Do the same for outstanding/uncleared checks.
 Take this time to examine the list of outstanding checks and to investigate why those checks have not cleared.